britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

             After the payment fails, user is directed back to the checkout page, displayed the error and given the opportunity to attempt it again.
     -  Tested that purchased upvotes is added to successful payment from checkout and not on failure of payment

+10. Browsers:
+    - Tested site on both Chrome and Firefox web browsers

+11. Responsiveness
+    -   Used chrome developer tools to test site responsiveness in various display sizes

-10. Bugs discovered during testing:
+12. Bugs discovered during testing:
     - The console was printing out a print statement from the checkout views which was removed
     - The checkout page gave an error when a rejected test card was used.
 Card error was also not displaying.
 Corrected as above in checkout section.
     - Debug mode was still enabled in the settings.py which was changed to False after testing the checkout page